roryp/patterndemo/README.md

 To manage the cache, the project employs various patterns such as cache-aside.
 The cache is implemented using the Caffeine library.

-For improving the system's reliability, the project uses resiliency patterns such as circuit breaker.
+For improving the system's reliability, the project uses resiliency patterns such as circuit breaker and retry.

 ## Installation